 Certain nurses (STN’s) are trained specifically for ostomy care.
 These Nurses can advise on stoma management and associated skin care.

 There are STNs in hospitals and clinics throughout WA.
 You can find a list of STNs on the website of the Australian Association of Stomal Therapy Nurses.

-WAOA has a walk-in-clinic to provide advice on stoma management.
+WAOA has a Stomal Therapy clinic to provide advice on stoma management.
 This is a free service for members as a supplement to services available through hospitals.
 Please contact us for appointments.

 Throughout WA there are several support meetings held throughout the month.
 These support groups offer educational and other support to ostomates, their families, carers and friends.